 Spotlight is on governor’s races in Virginia, New Jersey

 In New Jersey, Democrat Phil Murphy, a former Goldman Sachs executive and Obama administration ambassador to Germany, holds a double-digit lead in most polls over Republican Lt.
 Gov. Kim Guadagno.
 The Garden State is reliably Democratic, but has twice elected Republican Gov. Chris Christie.
-Christie is term-limited from running again.

 THE TRUMP EFFECT